Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Phase 0 trials.
 These are the earliest steps in testing new treatments in humans.
 A small number of people are studied and the focus is on learning how the agent is processed by the body and how the agent affects the body.
 No information is gathered on safety or effectiveness in treating cancer.

 Phase I trials.
-These are the first studies to evaluate how a new therapy should be administered — how it should be given, how often, and in what dosage.
+These are the first studies to evaluate how a new therapy should be given, how often, and in what dosage.
 The focus is to determine safety (drug dose, device safety, or other therapy's safety) for the next phase of testing.

 Phase II trials.
-These provide preliminary information about how well the new therapy works, and generates more information about its safety and benefits.
+These provide preliminary information about how well the new therapy works.
+They also generate more information about its safety and benefits.
 A Phase II study usually focuses on a particular type of cancer.

 Phase III trials.
 These compare a promising new therapy, combination of treatments, or procedure with a current standard of treatment.
-These trials often enroll large numbers of people and may be done at may doctors' offices, clinics, and cancer centers nationwide, or even worldwide.
+These trials often enroll large numbers of people.
+They may be done at healthcare providers' offices, clinics, and cancer centers nationwide, or even worldwide.

 Phase IV trials.
 These include the continuing evaluation that takes place after FDA approval, when the therapy is already available for general use.